-CFI is the cooperation agency of the French Ministry of Foreign Affairs and International Development tasked with coordinating and implementing France's aid policy for the development of media in the South.
+CFI is the cooperation agency of the French Ministry of Europe and Foreign Affairs tasked with coordinating and implementing France's aid policy for the development of media in the South.
 It provides assistance to stakeholders, both public and private, in the media industry with the aim of strengthening the processes of modernisation and democratisation, a cause to which France is committed.

-CFI is a public sector operator funded primarily by the French Ministry of Foreign Affairs and International Development.
+CFI is a public sector operator funded primarily by the French Ministry of Europe and Foreign Affairs.
 The Ministry's annual subsidy (which comes under budget programme 209 – Solidarity with developing countries) accounts for around 85% of the agency's budget.
 CFI's mandate thus comes under France's policy of state aid for development.

 CFI was founded in 1989 by the Ministry of Cooperation with a 'cultural assistance mission': to supply overseas television stations with French television programmes free of charge.
 Since then, the State has entrusted CFI with a series of tasks, including, in the main, a database of television programmes, pan-African television channel, satellite package operator, and, lastly, cooperation agency in the media sector.
 The latter has been CFI's sole mission since the early 2010s.